Fuwad13/Fuwad13/README.md

-# Cyber Sherlock
+# Fuwad13
-Hello there, I'm Sherlock
+Hello there, I'm Fuwad
 I do competitive programming and do random stuffs.

 ## Skills